CardboardIoT/smart-pinhole-workshop/exercises/let_there_be_light/problem.md

 - Use a photoresistor
 - Connect the photoresistor to **A0**
 - Ensure we get sensor readings every 250 ms
-- Readings should be scaled between 0 and 1
+- Readings should be scaled between 0 and 1, where 0 is darkness and 1 is brightness (NB: the opposite of how the resistor works)
 - Connect an MQTT client to `host: test.mosquitto.org`, and `port: 1883`
 - Publish photoresistor readings on the **ciot/pinhole/<id>/light/value** MQTT topic
 - Ensure published readings are retained for guaranteed pick up